RedBlueBird/turing-game/README.md

-# Turing Game - A Social Deduction Party Game Between Human & AI
+# Turing Game - Social Deduction Between Human & AI
 *Azure AI Developer Hackathon Entry - Best Azure App Integration Category*

 ## Project Description
-Turing Game is a real-time multiplayer social deduction game that leverages Azure's cloud infrastructure to deliver a seamless gaming experience.
-Players join virtual rooms to compete against an AI opponent.
-At each round of the game, every human and AI player responds to question prompts.
-They then vote and eliminate the player with the most AI-sounding response.
-Rounds continue until either one human remains or the AI is voted out.
+Turing Game is a real-time multiplayer social deduction game powered by Azure.
+Players compete in virtual rooms against an AI opponent, answering prompts and voting out the most AI-sounding responses.
+The game continues until only one human remains or the AI is eliminated, with Azure integration ensuring seamless performance.

 ## Demo Video
 [Watch our 3-minute demo on YouTube](your-video-link-here)